V-Sekai/manuals/decisions/20231110-blender-manual-t-pose.md

 Here's a step-by-step guide to overcome this limitation:

 1. Select all bones and create an animation pose for A-Pose.
 (Optional)
-2. Click on the butterfly icon and the x-axis.
+2. Click on the mirror axis butterfly icon and the x-axis.
 3. Adjust the shoulder by approximately 15 degrees and position the upper arm to form a T-Pose.
 4. Select all bones again and create an animation pose for T-Pose.
 (Optional)